socratools/socranop/README.md

 ### D-Bus Service

+The GUI and the CLI both communicate with the D-Bus service which in turn actually communicates with the mixer hardware.

 The D-Bus service runs on the user's session bus unprivileged, and relies on he proper udev device permissions to access the USB device to make changes.
 See [PERMISSIONS.md](PERMISSIONS.md) for a more in-depth discussion about the